 Stress is one of the most commonly reported migraine triggers.
-The truth is that everyone experiences stressors in life and learning to manage it can mean avoiding a vicious cycle that may make migraines worse.
+Certainly, everyone experiences stressors in life and learning to manage it can mean avoiding a vicious cycle that may make migraines worse.
 There are many outlets for coping with stress, and you might find some of the following tools to be useful:

 Taking a B vitamin supplement, which often includes all eight of the B-complex vitamins, can help protect your body from migraines.
 Vitamin B2 (riboflavin) might be especially relevant to migraine sufferers.
 Riboflavin is used within the mitochondria of your body’s cells to keep them healthy and producing the needed amount of energy for survival.
 Some research suggests that migraines might be triggered in part by reduced mitochondrial function and that supplementing with B-vitamins can help overcome this.

 A migraine is not your average headache.
-Migraine episodes are considered to be neurologically based, meaning that they’re different from headaches that are caused by muscular tension or blood flow.
+Migraine episodes are considered to be neurologically based.
+In short, they’re different from headaches that are caused by muscular tension or blood flow.
 Because of the nervous system involvement, upper cervical chiropractic care is an effective approach for migraine sufferers looking for natural, lasting relief.
 The upper neck plays a critical role in maintaining normal nervous system function.
-If you have a misalignment of the uppermost vertebra in the neck, the atlas, it can be having a negative impact on proper brain-body communication via the nervous system.
-This can be a major contributing factor in the development of migraines.
+Consequently, having a misalignment in the uppermost vertebra in the neck, the atlas, can have a negative impact on proper brain-body communication via the nervous system.
+As a result, you may develop migraines.